desoares1975/auto-api/README.md

 # auto-api
-Small REST API with db simulation for practice purpouses
+Small REST API with DB simulation for practice purpouses

-The genaral idea is to use GET, POST, PUT and DELETE HTTP verbs to access a non secure route to studie front end tecnologies, abstracting the back end.
+The genaral idea is to use GET, POST, PUT, PATCH and DELETE HTTP verbs to access a non secure route to studie front end tecnologies, abstracting the back end.
 If you post on any route it will create the route and store the data automatically.